sindresorhus/amas/readme.md

 - [Nick Johnstone](https://github.com/Widdershin/ama) - Web developer from New Zealand, currently working as a Rails developer full-time.
 As a side project, I'm making a tool for developing games with no coding required.

+#### Ask these organizations anything!

+- [Edenspiekermann](https://github.com/edenspiekermann/ama) - Design agency based in Berlin and around the world.

 -

 #### [Create your own AMA!](create-ama.md)